paketo-buildpacks/rfcs/text/0000-explorations.md

          `paketo-buildapcks/rfcs`, decentralized decision records make it
          harder for community members to figure out the current state of the project.

-{{Discuss 2-3 different alternative solutions that were considered.
-This is required, even if it seems like a stretch.
-Then explain why this is the best choice out of available ones.}}

 ## Implementation